-What is ChatGPT-4 and how to use it right now: Everything you need to know
+What is ChatGPT-4 and how to use it now: Everything you need to know

 What are its limitations?

-Like its predecessor, ChatGPT-4 isn’t too hot at reasoning on current events, given that it was trained on data that existed before 2021.
+Like its predecessor, ChatGPT-4 is not too hot at reasoning on current events, given that it was trained on data that existed before 2021.

 OpenAI said in a blog post that the latest iteration “still has many known limitations that we are working to address, such as social biases, hallucinations and adversarial prompts”.